Undergraduate Course: Environmental Geography (GEGR08013)

 2) The residential fieldtrip and project work provides regular group feedback with academic staff, including via group presentations of research.

 On completion of this course, the student will be able to:

 - To develop a broad and integrated understanding of how to design and undertake a geographical research project

-- To gain practical experience and awareness of some principal methods and specialised techniques of data collection and analysis used in geography, including GIS, statistical analysis and field data collection
+- To gain practical experience and awareness of some principal methods and specialised techniques of data collection and analysis used in geography, including GIS, statistical analysis and research data collection

-- To develop critical awareness in developing field sampling strategies and managing data
+- To develop critical awareness in developing data sampling strategies and managing data

-- To synthesise and evaluate critically the ideas and issues identified during the process of researching and undertaking a field-based geographical project
+- To synthesise and evaluate critically the ideas and issues identified during the process of researching and undertaking a geographical research project

 - To gain transferable skills experience in independent and team working